Sambou Yatabaré

-Sambou Yatabaré (born 2 March 1989) is a professional footballer who plays as a midfielder for Sochaux.
+Sambou Yatabaré (born 2 March 1989) is a professional footballer who plays as a midfielder for Championnat National 3 club L'Aumône.
 Born in France, he represents Mali at international level.

 Club career

 Yatabaré has played for Caen, Monaco and Bastia.

 Olympiacos and loans

 On 30 August 2013, he signed a four-year contract with Greek side Olympiacos F.C., for a reported fee of €2.2 million.

 Six months later, lacking game-time in Greece, Yatabaré was sent back to Bastia on loan for six months where he made his return in the first team against Bordeaux on 18 January 2014.
 He spent the 2014–15 season in Ligue 1 with Guingamp.
 On 1 September 2015, he signed a year-long loan deal with Standard Liège.